|First Semester||Credits||Second Semester||Credits|

 |History of International Relations||6||Humanitarian Action, Conflict Resolution and Peacemaking||6|

 |Negotiation: Theory and Practice||6||International Organizations and Trade||6|

 |Third Semester||Credits||Fourth Semester||Credits|

 The private sector has continued to play a significant role within all aspects of international affairs, interacting with governmental and non-governmental actors.
-The Masters in Global and International Studies with a concentration in Business and Negotiation will provide students with a unique opportunity to combine a business education and training in international negotiation with political and economic coursework, research, and cross-cultural proficiencies.
-The Masters offers access to courses offered by the School of Finances at the University of Salamanca.
-It also offers access to training in accounting, international marketing, corporate finance, and business operations.
+The Master in Global and International Studies with a concentration in Business and Negotiation will provide students with a unique opportunity to combine a business education and training in international negotiation with political and economic coursework, research methods, and cross-cultural proficiencies.
+The Masters offers access to courses offered by the School of Finances and the School of Economics at the University of Salamanca.
+Training in accounting, international marketing, corporate finance, and business operations is also offered.
 Students are enabled to use the tools from the fields of International Relations and Global Studies to develop skills in International Negotiation in relation to business and finances.

 Core disciplines that every manager must master are: Finance, Marketing and Advertising, Human Resources, and Negotiation.
 The first two of these are invariably major components in the curriculum of every school of business in the world.
 The third, Human Resources, is likely to comprise a comparatively minor portion of the typical business school’s curriculum, but is given more attention in the PIMN in light of the growing recognition of the importance of hiring, training and retaining high-performing members of today’s highly mobile workforce.
 The fourth discipline, Negotiation, is given some attention at the best business schools of the world, but is largely ignored by most business schools.

 The PIMN focuses on management within organizations and negotiation among organizations, especially international business organizations.
 A mix of academics and practitioners offers the best possible training for this kind of professional.